MaxPiLab/handson-iot-raspberrypi/doc/git_on_rpi.md

 ### Working with the repositories

-In order for Git to start tracking scene-1.txt, the file needs to be added to the staging area.
+In order for Git to start tracking any file, the file needs to be added to the staging area (wher you can edit your files).

 We can add a file to the staging area with: